3mdeb/news-and-ideas/blog/content/post/2024-01-31-drm-bridge-chaining.md

 3) Checking the HDMI panel proved correct connection and functionality by showing video output connected to another platform.

-Still not a clue where the problem is.
+Still, there are no clues as to where the problem is.

 While checking the code of the `sn65dsi84` driver from the `varigit/linux-imx` repository the absence of a call to [`drm_bridge_attach()`